 Q: My Unit Trust Deed already confers on the Unit Holders (in my case a Sole Unit Holder) the power to terminate the Unit Trust at any time.
 Therefore, what additional benefit does your Unit Trust Vesting Deed pack provide?

 You are correct.
 Most Family Trust deeds and Unit Trust deeds already have the power to end the trust.
-The Deed of Variation to wind up a Unit Trust contains many thing.
+The Deed of Variation to wind up a Unit Trust contains many things.
 This includes expressly allowing you to terminate the Unit trust and the process to follow.

 Also, often the vesting powers in the old trust deed do not allow ‘earlier’ vesting.
 Or the old deed requires a vesting process which may no longer be sanctioned or best practice.
 The Unit Trust winding up pack complies with the ATO’s latest rulings.